kestra-io/docs/content/blogs/2024-01-24-2024-data-engineering-trends.md

 ### The Impact of AI on Layoffs vs. Economic Factors

 The growing capabilities of LLMs are reshaping the job market, and the data space is no exception.
-While it’s difficult to estimate to what extent AI progress has contributed to the growing waves of tech layoffs, many companies are cutting costs in some established lines of business and reallocating that budget toward AI development.
-Dropbox reduced its headcount by 16% last year and reallocated those resources toward hiring AI specialists in order to “stay competitive”.
+While it’s difficult to estimate to what extent AI progress has contributed to the growing waves of tech layoffs, many companies are cutting costs in their established lines of business and reallocating that budget toward AI development.
+Dropbox reduced its headcount by 16% last year and reallocated those resources toward hiring AI specialists in order to [“stay competitive”](https://blog.dropbox.com/topics/company/a-message-from-drew).

 Economic factors such as a slowdown in VC funding and some (late) post-pandemic adjustments also play a role in the headcount decisions.